Moksh23/startmeeting/README.md

 # Zimbra StartMeeting integration (development not for production)

 StartMeeting easy-to-use online meetings with HD audio, video conferencing and screen sharing.
-It is not a free service so contact Start Meeting Sales if you want a trial.
+If you are interested in using Start Meeting in your company contact Brandon Klein (bklein@freeconferencecall.com).

 This Zimlet allows you to add Start Meeting information to your Zimbra appointments to share the online meeting link with participants.